Compiled by Michael P. Garofalo

 can become windows to the inner life.
 The simple act of

-stopping and looking at the beauty around us can be prayer.
+stopping and looking at the beauty around us can be prayer."

-- Patricia R. Barrett, The Sacred Garden, 2001
+- Patricia R. Barrett, The Sacred Garden , 2001

-This meal is the labor of countless
+"This meal is the labor of countless

 beings;

-let us remember their toil.
+let us remember their toil."

-- Zen meal chant
+- Zen meal prayer chant

-and don't be afraid to follow
+"Follow your bliss.
+Find where it is and don't be afraid to follow

 - Joseph Campbell

-We have today to learn to get
+"We have today to learn to get

 back into accord with the wisdom of nature

-and the sea.
+and realize again our brotherhood with the animals and with the water and the sea.
 To say that divinity informs the world and all things

-that is not the idea at all.
+suggests that a personal god is supposed to inhabit the world, but that is not the idea at all.
 The idea is trans-theological.
 It is of

-is the source and end and supporting ground of all life and being.
+an indefinable, inconceivable mystery, thought of as a power, that is the source and end and supporting ground of all life and being."

 - Joseph Campbell (1904-1987)

-Sure Man was born to meditate on
+"Sure Man was born to meditate on

 things,